Naperville Car Accident Lawyers

 $500,000 Motor Vehicle Accident Settlement

 Client sustained significant orthopedic injuries in a three car collision on the Stevenson Expressway

 If you or a loved one has been hurt or killed in a motor vehicle accident because of another driver's carelessness, after dealing with the injury or grief, you will want to know if you can get justice.
 In the United States, like it or not, justice in a case like this often comes from the victim filing a lawsuit.
 A lawsuit is a way to determine who is at fault in a car accident, and how much compensation the victim is due.
-So how do you know if you should file a lawsuit?
+So how do you know if you should file a car accident lawsuit?
 There are three requirements for an auto accident claim that can be filed in court:

 - Negligence: Was the other driver careless?
 Did he or she ignore a traffic light, or was he texting, speeding or under the influence?
 Details like these are important.